Redis Monitoring - Cache Performance & In-Memory Database Monitoring

 Step 1: Prepare Your Redis Environment

-Ensure your Redis server is running and accessible on localhost:6379
+Ensure your Redis server is running and accessible on localhost:6379 (or your target host/port).

-To enable authentication, update redis.conf
+To enable authentication, update redis.conf:

 Restart Redis after editing the config.